dheater/dotfiles/auggie/working-agreement.md

-# Auggie CLI Working Agreement
+# Personal AI Working Agreement

-This document defines our working relationship and preferences for AI-assisted development across all projects.
+This document defines my personal preferences for AI-assisted development.
+This is my individual setup and preferences, separate from any team-specific agreements.

 ## Partnership Model